theNizo/DvorakByNizo/README.md

 I'd like to have my own entry in the settings menu, called "Dvorak by Nizo", but as of now, I don't know how to do that.
 That's why I declare the current versions as beta versions.
 The layout currently replaces the german Dvorak variant which I think is horrible anyway.

+The newest version of the file won't be showing up in the Releases.

 1. Run the following commands:
 ```